liamcmtreacy/WebUI_LiamMikeyJess_groupProject/README.md

 Blackboard
 Adobe Photoshop (Used to test different colors next to each other, to see what looked decent next to each other)

-Team Contributions
+# Team Contributions

 Jessica Curran (JessicaCurran): Style changes edits on pages, created freewilly article and completed it, edited information on other pages.

 Mikey Holmes (Mikey-Holmes): Responsiveness on trending whales, whales in history, headers and fun facts page, general style edits throughout, added information on trending news page, edited style of fun facts page.

-Liam Treacy (liamcmtreacy):
+Liam Treacy (liamcmtreacy): Project Leader, designed the Home Page, About Us Page, wrote articles for Whales in History, helped with responsiveness, general code work and helping my team, added the ability to play audio and your own fun facts, added the ability to subscribe

 Deployment Section